kpsbfrere23/user_state-etl-pipeline/README.md

 # user_state-etl-pipeline
-an Airflow ETL pipeline that extracts users from an API &amp; Transforms the data by grouping users by state to load in MongoDB database
+This pipeline extracts user data from the randomuser.me API, transforms it by grouping users based on their state, and loads the result into a MongoDB database.

+Features

+Daily extraction of 500+ random user records

+Aggregates users by state in the transformation step

+Loads structured results into a MongoDB collection

+Dockerized and orchestrated with Apache Airflow